What Is Breast Implant Revision Surgery?

 Reasons for Breast Implant Revision

 A breast implant revision may be performed for medical and/or cosmetic revision.
 The following breast conditions are amenable to surgical correction:

-- Bottoming out.
-This condition describes breast implants that have dropped too low on the chest.
-This makes the breast implants look too low and the nipples look too high.
-One technique that can be used to correct this problem is to reposition the implants and then secure them with a biologic scaffold material called Strattice™.
+Bottoming out.
+This condition describes breast implants that have dropped considerably on the chest, making the breast implants look too low and the nipples look too high.
+One technique that corrects this problem is repositioning the implants and securing them with a biologic scaffolding material called Strattice™.

-- Rippling.
+Rippling.
 In particularly thin individuals, ripples from a breast implant can be seen on the surface of the skin.
 One option for treating visible rippling is to camouflage the ripples with the patient’s own fat using fat grafting.
-Another is to pad the overlying soft tissues with a sheet of Strattice.
+Another option is to pad the overlying soft tissues with a sheet of biologic scaffolding material called Strattice™.

-- Ruptured implants.
-Eventually, a breast implant will leak or rupture.
+Ruptured implants.
+Eventually, breast implants will leak or rupture.
 Once this occurs, they can be removed and replaced with fresh breast implants.